 Training Your Dog

 If your dog understands commands such as “sit,” “down,” and “heel,” you can use this to your advantage.

-When this happens, you should remove the dog from the stressor as best as you can, though this might not be applicable in some cases, and try to restore normalcy by talking to your dog in your normal voice.
+When this happens, you should remove the dog from the stressor as best as possible, though this might not be applicable, and try to restore normalcy by talking to your dog in your normal voice.

 Unless your dog is stressed because of an immediate trigger, such as being in a car or you not being there, you can help your dog calm down simply by taking it for a walk.

 Your Dog’s Routine

-While you shouldn’t overly pamper your dog, just hearing your voice, in a calm, normal tone, can help your dog realize that things are okay.
+While you shouldn’t overly pamper your dog, just hearing your voice in a calm, normal tone can help your dog realize that things are okay.

-Moving your hands in circular motion has been shown to help reduce stress in your dog, and thankfully, there are many sources available that will help you understand how to reduce your dog’s stress with just a touch.
+Moving your hands in circular motion has been shown to help reduce stress in your dog, and thankfully, there are many sources available that will help you understand how to reduce your dog’s anxiety with just a touch.

 At the end of the day, if your dog is still stressed after you have made sure to provide any means to calm it necessary, you should look into medicines.